Oriole Park at Camden Yards

 Where Camden Yards is located

 Camden Yards is in downtown Baltimore’s Inner Harbor, which is also where most of the city’s tourist attractions are located.
 While Baltimore has gotten its fair share of coverage for the things it is not good for, the Inner Harbor has long been a bright spot in the city.
-With the football and baseball stadiums, National Aquarium and many other attractions, the Inner Harbor is the hub of Baltimore’s tourism and a really great place to explore for a few days.
+With the football and baseball stadiums, National Aquarium, and many other attractions, the Inner Harbor is the hub of Baltimore’s tourism and a really great place to explore for a few days.

 Within the Inner Harbor, many restaurants and walkable areas are nearby.
-Federal Hill to the south across the harbor, the stadiums to the west of the harbor, and Fells Point and Little Italy to the Southeast all are great places to explore when you’re not at the stadium, and they’re all within a 30-minute walking radius.
+Federal Hill to the south across the harbor, the stadiums to the west of the harbor, and Fells Point and Little Italy to the Southeast are all great places to explore when you’re not at the stadium, and they’re all within a 30-minute walking radius.

 Baltimore Lodging Main Map

-Deciding where to stay
+Deciding where to stay to visit Camden Yards

-In Baltimore it’s all about the cost-to-steps ratio.
+In Baltimore, it’s all about the cost-to-steps ratio.
 You can stay right next door to the stadium, but you’ll probably pay for it.
 Or, you can stay a bit further, save some money, and walk off your beers and crab from the game.
 Both options are good, and we’ll break it down for you.

 Baltimore Hotel Zone Map